Our Management Plan

 - Each year we are granted nuisance tags, which affords us to keep our ratio in check.
 These tags are requested by the farmers who suffer crop damage from the deer.
 We typically pass these along to our guests, who can then add a little more meat to the freezer.

--The primary reason for our vast amount of acreage is to keep hunting pressure minimal.
-This practice takes true commitment, but is necessary to continue to produce Boone and Crockett caliber bucks.
+- The primary reason for our vast amount of acreage is to keep hunting pressure minimal.
+This practice takes true commitment, but is necessary to continue to produce Mature bucks.
 Limited hunting pressure is key in producing trophy whitetails.